 Summer Language Grant

-The Summer Language Grant (SLG) is intended to assist PhD students with expenses related to language training during the summer for their research.
+The Summer Language Grant (SLG) assists PhD students with expenses related to language training necessary for their dissertation research.

-- Students are eligible for a maximum of two Summer Language Grants over the entire course of study in The Graduate School (TGS).
+- Students are eligible for a maximum of $2,000 in Summer Language Grant funds over the entire course of study in The Graduate School.

-- First-, second-, and third-year PhD students in Divisions II and III (social sciences and humanities) of the Weinberg College of Arts and Sciences, the School of Education and Social Policy, the School of Communication (humanities and social science projects), and the School of Music are eligible for the SLG.
+- First-, second-, and third-year PhD students in social sciences and humanities programs in the Weinberg College of Arts and Sciences, the School of Education and Social Policy, the School of Communication or the Bienen School of Music are eligible to apply for the Summer Language Grant.

-- Prior to the beginning of the award period, the student must have completed 3 quarters of full time, full tuition registration toward the PhD degree in TGS.
-Students beyond their third year of graduate study will receive funding only in exceptional cases.
-Students in this situation should include an explanation in the application.
-The letter of recommendation should support the request.
+- Prior to the beginning of the award period, the student must have completed at least three quarters of full time, full tuition registration toward the PhD degree in The Graduate School.

 Applications are reviewed based on: